 Injury and Early Healing:

-Healing ruptured tendons and ligaments will undergo a significant period of weakness.
+Healing ruptured soft tissues will undergo a significant period of weakness.
 With the return of activity, these weakened tissues often become stretched or fail entirely.
 Therefore, it is common for surgeons to reinforce the reconstruction with one of three types of material:

 Autograft: Tissue taken from another part of your own body